tiwanakd/BooksFunctionAPI/README.md

           ```
           python create_database.py
           ```
     - **create_imageStorage.py:** This file will create a Storage Account, Blob Container and upload the sample book coverimages to the container.
-Like CosmosDB, you will need to pass a Globally unique name for the Stroage Account.
+Like CosmosDB, you will need to **pass a Globally unique name for the Stroage Account**.
 Now run:
         ```
         python create_imageStorage.py
         ```
+- Now we are all set to work on our Azure Fuctions.
+You will need to have the following Azure Extension added to your VS Code:
+    - Azure Account.
+    - Azure Tools.
+    - Azure Functions.

 Additional Infomation